Delayed phase mixing in the self-gravitating Galactic disc: Unwinding phase spirals

 \subsection{Results}

-We first examine the TP (Sgr + Wake) model.
+We first examine the TP (Sgr+wake) model.
 We divided the $R_g$--$\theta_\phi$ space into bins of $0.5\,\mathrm{kpc} \times 10^\circ$ and computed the winding time, $t_\mathrm{fit}$, in each bin.
 Figure~\ref{fig:Rg_theta_tp_sgr_wake} shows $t_\mathrm{fit}$ across six snapshots, covering the time span from $t = 0$ to 0.9~Gyr.
-Equivalent plots from the other test particle models are shown in Appendix~\ref{apendix:supplementary_figs}.
+Equivalent plots from the other test-particle models are shown in Appendix~\ref{appendix:supplementary_figs}.
 At $t = 0$ (top left panel), $t_\mathrm{fit}$ is consistent with zero in most bins, except within a narrow range around $\theta_\phi \sim 230^\circ$, which is stronger at outer radii.
-This region corresponds to where Sgr's influence first becomes apparent (see Fig.~\ref{fig:Fz_8kpc}).
+This region corresponds to the location in which the effect of Sgr first becomes apparent (see Fig.~\ref{fig:Fz_8kpc}).
 As time progresses, the winding time increases almost monotonically from $t = 0$ to 0.49~Gyr.
-However, diagonal ridges emerge, roughly following the curve $-\Omega(R_g)t + 230^\circ$ (indicated by red curves).
-This pattern reflects the shearing of the initial azimuthal variations due to the disc's differential rotation.
+However, diagonal narrow bands emerge, roughly following the curve $-\Omega(R_g)t + 230^\circ$ (indicated by red curves).
+This pattern reflects the shearing of the initial azimuthal variations due to the differential disc rotation.
+The TP (static) model, shown in Fig.~\ref{fig:Rg_theta_tp_static}, exhibits a much more uniform distribution of $t_\mathrm{fit}$ within each $R$--$\theta_\phi$ plane.
+This confirms that the azimuthal variations seen in the TP (Sgr+wake) model arise from time-dependent, azimuthally varying perturbations.
 At $t = 0.68$~Gyr, regions with $t_\mathrm{fit} \sim 0$~Gyr appear around $\theta_\phi \sim 180^\circ$.
-We see that this originates from the DM wake perturbation because an equivalent feature is seen in the TP (Wake) model but absent in the TP (Sgr) model (see Appendix~\ref{apendix:supplementary_figs}).
-In the last panel ($t = 0.88$~Gyr), $t_\mathrm{fit}$ drops to zero across most bins because the impact of the second pericentre passage dominates over that of the first one.
+We see that this originates from the DM wake perturbation because an equivalent feature is seen in the TP (wake) model but absent in the TP (Sgr) model (see Fig.~\ref{fig:Rg_theta_tp_sgr}).
+In the last panel ($t = 0.88$~Gyr), $t_\mathrm{fit}$ drops to zero across most bins because the impact of the second pericentric passage dominates over that of the first one.
+This behaviour indicates that each pericentric passage effectively resets the dynamical clock if the mass of the perturber remains sufficiently large.
+Similar behaviour has been reported in previous studies \citep{2019MNRAS.485.3134L, 2019MNRAS.486.1167B, 2022MNRAS.510..154G}.